rte-france/Grid2Op/README.md

   the methods to reload a saved experiment, or to plot the powergrid given an observation for example.
 This is an introductory notebook.
 More user friendly graphical interface should come soon.
-* [5_RedispathingAgent](getting_started/5_RedispathingAgent.ipynb) explains what is the "redispatching" from a company who's in charge of keeping the powergrid safe (aka a Transmission System Operator) and how to manipulate this concept in grid2op.
-Redispatching allows you to perform **continuous** action on the powergrid problem.
+* [5_RedispathingAgent](getting_started/5_RedispathingAgent.ipynb) explains what is the "redispatching" from the point of view of a company who's in charge of keeping the powergrid safe (aka a Transmission System Operator) and how to manipulate this concept in grid2op.
+Redispatching allows you to perform **continuous** actions on the powergrid problem.
 * [6_MultiEnv](getting_started/6-MultiEnv.ipynb) details how grid2op natively support a single agent interacting with multiple environments at the same time.
 This is particularly handy to train "asynchronous" agent in the Reinforcement Learning community for example.